 GTInterviews is a series of conversations with our community of industry experts - from our network partners and clients through to our own team.
 We discuss what brings people to the world of due diligence and investigations and how they see the industry changing in the coming years.
-This month we chatted with our very own William Higgins, Head of Product.
+This month we chatted with our very own William Higgins, Product Manager.

 What is your background in due diligence & investigations?